Ertugrulbal/ErtugrulBAL-Go-Hw/README.md

 Go with Restful Api

--We installed a structure of a E-Commerce Portal
+- We installed a structure of a E-Commerce Portal
--We have a 7 models, These are:
+- We have a 7 models, These are:
-  - Books
+  * Books
   - Authors
   - Customers
   - Stores